rapidsai/ucx-py/docs/source/install.rst

     # CUDA 12
     pip install ucx-py-cu12

-    # CUDA 13 - planned only, not available yet!
-    pip install ucx-py-cu13

 UCX-Py has no direct dependency on CUDA, but the package specifies the ``-cuXY`` prefix so that the correct ``libucx-cuXY`` package is selected.
 This is also the reason why there are no CPU-only UCX-Py packages